nzakas/understandinges6/manuscript/00-Introduction.md

 **Chapter 7: Collections** details the new collection types of `Set`, `WeakSet`, `Map`, and `WeakMap`.
 These types expand on the usefulness of arrays by adding semantics, de-duping, and memory management designed specifically for JavaScript.

+**Chapter 8: Symbols** introduces the concept of symbols, a new way to define properties.
+Symbols are a new primitive type that can be used to obscure (but not hide) object properties and methods.

-**Chapter 8: Proxies** discusses the new proxy object that allows you to intercept every operation performed on an object.
+**Chapter 9: Proxies** discusses the new proxy object that allows you to intercept every operation performed on an object.
 Proxies give developers unprecedented control over objects and, as such, unlimited possibilities for defining new interaction patterns.

-**Chapter 9: Promises** introduces promises as a new part of the language.
+**Chapter 10: Promises** introduces promises as a new part of the language.
 Promises were a grassroots effort that eventually took off and gained in popularity due to extensive library support.
 ECMAScript 6 formalizes promises and makes them available by default.

-**Chapter 10: Modules** details the official module format for JavaScript.
+**Chapter 11: Modules** details the official module format for JavaScript.
 The intent is that these modules can replace the numerous ad-hoc module definition formats that have appeared over the years.

-**Chapter 11: Template Strings** discusses the new built-in templating functionality.
+**Chapter 12: Template Strings** discusses the new built-in templating functionality.
 Template strings are designed to easily create DSLs in a secure way.

-**Chapter 12: Reflection** introduces the formalized reflection API for JavaScript.
+**Chapter 13: Reflection** introduces the formalized reflection API for JavaScript.
 Similar to other languages, ECMAScript 6 reflection allows you to inspect objects at a granular level, even if you didn't create the object.

 ## Help and Support